enlight/personal-site/source/_posts/build-a-ue4-compatible-static-lib-in-vs2013.md

 # Introduction

+{% blockquote %}
+This is a test of things to come!
+{% endblockquote %}

 *[UBT]: Unreal Build Tool

 This is the first tutorial in a two (or maybe three) part series that will explain how to integrate